 Devoted to Generosity

 These materials represent our growth with ecumenical partners.
 Designed cooperatively with the Ecumenical Stewardship Center, we expanded our reach and drew from a deeper well.
 For Disciples, the names Frank Thomas and Richard Lowery will be familiar and Devoted to Generosity allowed us to share these treasured teachers and leaders with a wider audience.
 Year C of the Revised Common Lectionary provided the canvas and Drs.
 Lowery and Thomas took to painting the First and Second Testament texts respectively.
 The exegesis and preparation for the preacher are worth the exploration here all by themselves.
 Add worship materials from Suzanne Castle (another noted Disciple!) and children’s sermons and bible studies from a cast of ecumenical stewardship experts and this is hard to beat.
 As before, Bruce Barkhauer provides guidance for the leadership teams so whether you take the year-round route, the spring or fall junket, or try the hybrid alternative trail, arrival on commitment Sunday will be a celebration.

 Faithful Hopeful Loving

-A successful partnership leads to a second chance to work with the Ecumenical Stewardship Center and to draw idea and talent from across “Traditional” lines.
+A successful partnership leads to a second chance to work with the Ecumenical Stewardship Center and to draw ideas and talent from across “Traditional” lines.
 It also gave us the chance to feature and share more Disciples as we called upon Lisa Davison and Stephanie Crowder to do the heavy lift on bible and theology for First and Second Testament texts with Nashville superstar Andra Moran to craft the worship experiences.
-Again, an all-star cast of stewardship experts guide small group discussion materials and ways to involve children add up to make for a Year A lectionary related commitment Sunday home run.
+Again, an all-star cast of stewardship experts guide small group discussion materials, and ways to involve children add up to make for a Year A lectionary-related commitment Sunday home run.